alwaysdata/documentation/advanced/migrations/2020-software-architecture.en.md

 Java will soon become a major language, manageable via the administration panel.

 - The versions now available are 8.0.41, 11.0.28 and 14.0.36.
 Versions 7, 9 and 10 are removed.
 - The default version becomes _11_.
-This is the version run when using the `java' binary.
+This is the version run when using the `java` binary.
 - Until now, to use a particular version of Java, you could fetch the binary from `/usr/lib/jvm`.
 This is no longer possible: instead, you can enforce a different version by setting the `JAVA_VERSION` environment variable.
 For example, to run version 8: `JAVA_VERSION=8 java`.

 ## Miscellaneous